Lemar Durant: BC Lions

 On February 12, 2019, Durant signed with his hometown BC Lions.
 His first year in BC proved to be a breakout season as Durant set career highs in receptions (57), yards (810) and touchdowns (5) in only 15 games for the Lions.
 His season was cut short due to a foot injury he sustained in Week 17 of the season.
 Nevertheless, Durant was the team selection for Leo's Most Outstanding Canadian award.
 He signed a contract extension with the Lions through the 2022 season on December 21, 2020.
 He played in just eight games in 2021, due to injuries and a shortened season, where he had 24 receptions for 243 yards and no touchdowns.
 Durant was reportedly set to earn $200,000 in 2022 with the Lions and was released on January 21, 2022.

 Hamilton Tiger-Cats

 On January 31, 2022, it was announced that Durant had signed with the Hamilton Tiger-Cats.
 Durant was placed on the six-game injured reserve to start the 2022 season.
 He ended up missing seven games in 2022, playing in 11 matches and catching only 12 passes for 112 yards with one touchdown.
 Following the season he was not re-signed by the Ti-Cats and became a free agent on February 14, 2023.

 Ottawa Redblacks

 On February 17, 2023 Durant signed a one-year contract with the Ottawa Redblacks.
+On May 11, 2023, the Redblacks announced that Durant had retired from professional football.

+Durant finished his career having played seven seasons for three different teams.
+He played in 85 regular season games and caught 195 passes for 2,465 yards with 14 touchdowns.